 |11.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the 4000D offers wifi support, while the G3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the G3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G3 was succeeded by the Panasonic G5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic G3 Manual.
+Further information on the features and operation of the 4000D and G3 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic G3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Panasonic G3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.